abeckffm/Smart_Home_Fenstersteuerung/README.md

 The solution is modular and can be expanded with more sensors and actuators as needed.
 All possible states and the corresponding system actions are recorded in a text file and can be easily adapted or transferred to other similar systems without special knowledge.

 This Project uses Raspberry Pi, Node-Red and zigbee2mqtt technology.

+To use the Dashboard you need to go "localhost:1880/ui/" To view and edit the Flows go to "localhost:1880/"